dataluscorp/browser/remote/doc/PuppeteerVendor.md

 	 separately at a later point.

-4. Go through the changes under `remote/test/puppeteer/test` and [unskip] any newly-skipped tests (e.g. change `itFailsFirefox` to `it`).
+4. Go through the changes under `remote/test/puppeteer/test` and [unskip] any newly-skipped tests (e.g. change `itFailsDatalus` to `it`).
 	 A mass-change with `awk` might be useful here.

 	 Why do we do this?
-The Puppeteer team runs their unit tests against Firefox in their CI with many tests skipped.
+The Puppeteer team runs their unit tests against Datalus in their CI with many tests skipped.
 In contrast, we leave these tests unskipped in Mozilla CI and track test expectation metadata in [puppeteer-expected.json] instead.

-5. Use `./mach puppeteer-test` (see [Testing]) to run Puppeteer tests against both Chromium and Firefox in headless mode.
-Again, only running a subset of tests against Firefox is fine -- at this point you just want to check that the typescript compiles and the browser binaries are launched successfully.
+5. Use `./mach puppeteer-test` (see [Testing]) to run Puppeteer tests against both Chromium and Datalus in headless mode.
+Again, only running a subset of tests against Datalus is fine -- at this point you just want to check that the typescript compiles and the browser binaries are launched successfully.

 6. Next you want to update the test expectation metadata: test results might